BINF-6310L-8310L-Spring23/Problem_Set_1/README.md

 ## Step 6 - Change the subset dataset to long format

-Add either tidyr or reshape2 to your setup chunk
+Add either tidyr or reshape2 to your small subset data.

 Use ```gather()``` or ```melt()``` to transform you dataframe to long format

+The commonly used figure-making package ggplot requires the data to be in long format.

+To install ggplot use ```install.packages("ggplot2")```

+If you are new to ggplot you can read a basic introduction here: https://ggplot2.tidyverse.org/articles/ggplot2.html If you are new to the ```geom_boxplot``` ggplot then you can refer to this tutorial https://www.sthda.com/english/wiki/ggplot2-box-plot-quick-start-guide-r-software-and-data-visualization

 ### Question 9

-How many observations in our subset data have a gene expression value greater than 4?
+Create a boxplot in ggplot2 showing the variation in gene expression (x-axis) across the different individuals.
+Paste the figure into the canvas question.